bengro/surfcal/README.md

 - _"Check surf conditions at Malibu for tomorrow and schedule a 2-hour surf session if conditions are good and I'm free"_
 - _"Look at surf conditions for the next 7 days at California spots and schedule sessions when waves are 3+ feet"_
 - _"Plan my weekend: find the best surf conditions and schedule sessions when I'm available"_

+#### 🤖 AI Agent Vision: The Future of Intelligent Surf Planning

+Surfcal's MCP server is designed with a **separation of concerns** architecture that enables powerful AI agent workflows.
+Rather than building calendar integration directly into the Surfcal MCP server, we envision AI agents acting as intelligent brokers between specialized MCP servers:

+**🏗️ Modular Architecture:**
+- **Surfcal MCP Server**: Pure surf condition data provider (wave heights, conditions, surfable hours)
+- **Google Calendar MCP Server**: Pure calendar data provider (meetings, availability, scheduling)
+- **AI Agent**: Intelligent broker that combines both data sources for smart recommendations

+**🧠 Intelligent Brokering Examples:**
+- _"There are 4ft waves at Malibu from 2-4pm, but you have a meeting from 3-4pm.
+Should I reschedule your meeting to catch these epic conditions?"_
+- _"I found perfect dawn patrol conditions at Pipeline tomorrow 6-8am, and your calendar is free.
+Want me to book travel and block your calendar?"_
+- _"Your usual surf spots are flat this week, but I found firing conditions at Jeffreys Bay.
+Should I check flight prices and move your meetings?"_

+- This architecture keeps Surfcal focused on delivering the best surf forecasting data while enabling limitless AI-powered surf planning possibilities!

 ## Available Scripts